eli64s/readme-ai/README.md

 ## Overview

-> I'm using the base GPT-3 model Davinci to translate a given repositoru of Python code to documentaion, aiming to generate boilerplate Markdown docs for my projects.
+> I'm using the base GPT model Davinci to translate a given repositoru of Python code to documentaion, aiming to generate boilerplate Markdown docs for my projects.
 The image below contains a sample of what this project produces so far.

 ![GPT-3](output/docs/gpt_python_to_language.png)